Optical Computing

 Stakeholder Type

-Almost all of the modern world’s information processing tasks are powered by electrons.
+Almost all of the modern world’s information-processing tasks are powered by electrons.
 But scientists have long considered whether the photon — the quantum particle of light — could be a more promising candidate.
-These particles travel at the speed of light, they are not subject to electrical resistance, and they don’t interfere with each other.
-This allows multiple light signals to travel extremely fast in parallel, massively boosting data flows.
+Optical systems are not subject to electrical resistance and they can transmit data across multiple frequencies in parallel, massively boosting energy efficiency and data flows.44

 Future Horizons: